sanghoon5499/colors/README.md

 How to use:

 1. Choosing a Color
-- You can use any 3 or 6 digit hex-value (both lower and uppercase work)
+- You can type any 3 or 6 digit hex-value (both lower and uppercase work)
-- Or, select from these colors:
+- Or, select (type) from these colors:

 |        |           |        |
 | ------ | --------- | ------ |